Skip to content

 I Tried the 5 Most Popular Subs at Jersey Mike's & the Best Was a Spicy Behemoth

-Right up there with barbecue and burgers, sandwiches are a seminal comfort food for Americans, and there are plenty of sandwich chains to satiate any and all cravings.
-Among said chains, Jersey Mike's is a brand that's winning the popularity contest right now, earning acclaim even among chefs.
-While it's riding high, I decided to try the most popular sandwiches at one of America's most popular sandwich chains, in order to see what all the fuss is about and if Jersey Mike's lives up to the hype.
+Right up there with barbecue and burgers, sandwiches are a seminal comfort food for Americans, and there are plenty of great sandwich chains to satiate any and all cravings.
+Among them, Jersey Mike's seems to be the one winning the popularity contest right now, earning acclaim even among chefs.
+While it's riding high, I decided to try the most popular sandwiches it offers to see what all the fuss is about and if Jersey Mike's lives up to the hype.

-The five most ordered sandwiches, according to a source with the chain, are Turkey and Provolone, the Club Sub, the Club Supreme, the Original Italian, and Mike's Famous Philly.
-Aside from the latter, all are cold subs dealing in cold cuts—to varying degrees of success.
+The five most ordered sandwiches, according to a source within the chain, are Turkey and Provolone, the Club Sub, the Club Supreme, the Original Italian, and Mike's Famous Philly.
+Aside from the latter, all are cold subs dealing in cold cuts.
+I decided to try all five and find out whether the menu has any standouts or whether things are uniformly good, as some customers say.
 It's worth noting that all subs I sampled, aside from the Philly, were ordered "Mike's Way," with onions, lettuce, tomato, red wine vinegar, olive oil, oregano, and salt.

 Here is my official taste-based ranking of the five most popular subs at Jersey Mike's, from my least favorite to the best.